 Tired and thirsty after all that?
 Grab a cool, creamy frappe - Greece’s version of the iced latte.

 Since ancient times, the Greek town square was gathering place, with tents where traders and craftsmen would noisily ply their goods and barter for the best price.
 Today, Athens’ Monastiraki features one of the most famous open-air marketplaces in the world.
 You can still find classic and modern ceramics, woven cloth, beaded necklaces, and handmade craftsmanship there, below the hill of the Acropolis.

-Explore Atlanta’s version of the Agora in our Hellenic Center, where merchants showcase bright and beautiful imported trinkets, so you’ll remember your own Taste of Greece at home.
+Explore Atlanta’s version of the Agora in Carlos Hall, where merchants showcase bright and beautiful imported trinkets, so you’ll remember your own Taste of Greece at home.

 The Greek Orthodox Church throughout the centuries has wrought deeply the Greek culture and tradition.
 As Greeks emigrated throughout the world, they brought their culture and Orthodox Christianity with them.